Other Names: The Dragon Orchid

 This orchid has a short stature that tends to creep along with a single large flower.
 The flower's sepals each have long trailing tails, and the flowers typically come in bright red, black, orange, and yellow.

 They aren't very tolerant of significant temperature fluctuations, and maintaining a steady leaf temperature is very important to your plant's health.
-They can't close their stomata to retain water, so they'll dry out very quickly if your humidity is too high, and this can lead to damage.
+They can't close their stomata to retain water, so they'll dry out very quickly if your temperature is too high, and this can lead to damage.

-This orchid requires slightly dimmer light conditions with partial shade.
+This orchid requires slightly dim light conditions with partial shade.
 They shouldn't receive direct sunlight as it can lead to sunburn.
 If you live in a northern hemisphere, try setting your orchid in an east-facing window or a slightly shaded south-facing window.

 If your plant seems like it's healthy but it doesn't bloom, it may require more light.
 You'll have to closely monitor it once you've placed it in brighter light.
 Additionally, if you notice brown or yellow spots on your plant's leaves, it may be getting too much light, and repeated sunburn will kill it if you don't move it into a shaded area.

 You should never allow your Dracula orchids to dry out as they can die in a matter of hours.
 They're pretty difficult to overwater, so you could water them every morning or every other morning and not have a problem.
 You want to run water through your plant until it runs freely out of the bottom of the pot, or you can dunk the entire pot in a bucket of water until it stops bubbling.

 The water you give your orchid has the be high-quality, as concentrations of chloride will kill them.
 Also, they can be sensitive to any dissolved salts in the water, so distilled water, rainwater, or well water is optimal.
 Your humidity levels should range between 70% to 100%.